brusko/JH-Getting/README.md

 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.
 See 'features_info.txt' for more details.

 Our job was to:
 	1. Merge the training and the test sets to create one data set.
 	2. Extract only the measurements on the mean and standard deviation for each measurement.
 	3. Use descriptive activity names to name the activities in the data set.
 	4. Appropriately label the data set with descriptive variable names.
 	5. From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.

+Here is an outline of the strategy

+	1. Read the data into
+		a. use read.fwf

+	1. combine the test and training data
+		a.
+Inertial signals
+			i. body_acc_x_test.txt  +  body_acc_x_train.txt
+			ii. etc, for all 12 Inertial signals
+			iii. columns are "time" slices
+				1) every 2.56 seconds with 50% overlap
+			iv. there will be 10299 rows in combined table, with 128 columns
+			v.
+Column names are V1 to V128

+		b.
+Subject data
+			i. subject_test.txt + subject_train.txt
+			ii. one column; 1-30 pseudo-random
+			iii.
+10299 rows

+		c. y Data
+			i. y_test.txt + y_train.txt
+			ii. one column, 1-6, pseudo-random
+			iii.
+10299 rows

+		d.
+X Data
+			i.
+X_test.txt + X_train.txtAHSNEDB2
+			ii.
+561 columns are the "feature" vector
+			iii.
+10299 rows

+	2. Add feature.txt as column headers for X Data
+	3. Add y data to X data
+		a. including headers, 10498 rows x 562 columns
+	4. Add subject data column
+		a. including headers, 10498 rows; 563 columns
+	5. Add Inertial data to above
+		a.
+10498 rows; 691 columns
+	6. Take only the columns with mean and std dev for each measurement

 The tidy data table was created two ways, table_wide is the wide-tidy table and table_long is the long tidy-data table.